pts/luuzcat/README.md

   Deflate can adapt to changes in the input faster, but it also needs extra bytes to send the new Huffman codes.
-* It supports partial dynamic Huffman coding for both Huffman codes, so the very precise distribution of the lower bits of LZ match lengths and distances doesn't pollute the Huffman codes.
+* It supports partial dynamic Huffman coding for both Huffman codes, so the very precise distribution of the lower bits of LZSS match lengths and distances doesn't pollute the Huffman codes.
 * It encodes both Huffman tables very efficiently by sending only the lengths of each code bit string, and also doing RLE compression and also